-Join Mark Struthers for an in-depth discussion in this video Installing and connecting Cubase, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Installing and connecting Cubase, part of Learning Cubase Pro 8.

 - On the whole, this course is designed for those people that have a working knowledge of Cubase.
 However, I do appreciate that some of you will be brand new to the program.
 So, it's essential I talk to you about installing Cubase and ensuring it runs properly.
 So with that in mind, here I'll talk through ensuring that you do have the latest drivers for the eLicenser that is required to run Cubase.
 And then, we'll look at installation and maintenance options, too.
 So that Steinberg can financially protect its investment and development of Cubase, it incorporates a USB stick, known officially as the eLicenser and colloquially, as the Cubase dongle.

 Whatever you call it, you need it to be up to date to avoid any issues with Cubase.
 Let's start by updating the eLicenser to the latest version.
 You'll only need to click here on latest downloads to then choose to grab the Windows or the Mac version.
 You'll see the latest version number, too.
 So, once you have chosen and installed the relevant eLicenser drivers, you'll then be able to run your eLicenser control center.
 This holds a record of all the licenses for your Steinberg programs.

 If you haven't downloaded the latest drivers, or if you just want to run a maintenance check on your dongle, then click on the Perform Maintenance Tasks button here.
 A few moments will pass as the updates or the maintenance occurs.
 Once complete, you'll see what the process has done.
 All good here, so I'll click on Close.
 Incidentally, it's here that you can enter any new Steinberg program activation codes that you might have.
 Your already active licenses will appear in this panel on the righthand side, and that's it really.